crimsonmonkey/crimsonmonkey.github.io/_pages/about.md

 ·      we work on understanding fundamental principles of plant immune receptor evolution and function to engineer new pathogen recognition specificities

-Our long-term goal is to generate healthy disease resistant plants that can be used in agriculture. </div>
+Our long-term goal is to generate healthy disease resistant plants. </div>

 {::nomarkdown}
 <figure class="site-profile">